-Name of Committee Cabinet Date of Committee 8 September 2005 Report Title Pr Proposed changes in the NHS Summary The purpose of this report is to inform Cabinet of forthcoming changes in the way the NHS is structured and organised, and to provide an opportunity to consider the strategic implications for the County Council and its partnerships.
-For further information please contact: Marion Davis Director of Social Care & Health Tel: 01926 412198 mariondavis@warwickshire.gov.uk Would the recommendation decision be contrary to the Budget and Policy Framework? [please identify relevant plan/budget provision] NO Background papers • "Commissioning a Patient-Led NHS", Department of Health • Green Paper "Independence, Well being & Choice" CONSULTATION ALREADY U JNDE ERTAKEN:- Details to be specified Other Committees Local Member(s) Other Elected Members X Cllr Jerry Roodhouse, Cllr Sid Tooth - Report noted.
+Name of Committee Council 20 September 2005 Date of Committee Report Title Proposed changes in the NHS Summary This report sets out forthcoming changes in the way the NHS is structured and organised, and provides an opportunity to consider the strategic implications for the County Council and its partnerships.
+The Cabinet considered the report on 8 September and agreed that it be subject of debate at this Council meeting.
+For further information please contact: Marion Davis Director of Social Care & Health Tel: 01926 412198 mariondavis@warwickshire.gov.uk NO Would the recommendation decision be contrary to the Budget and Policy Framework? [please identify relevant plan/budget provision] Background papers • "Commissioning a Patient-Led NHS", Department of Health • Green Paper "Independence, Well being & Choice" 00 / 1 ERTAKEN prior to consideration by Cabinet Other Committees Local Member(s) Other Elected Members X Cllr Jerry Roodhouse, Cllr Sid Tooth - Report noted.
 The proposals could have a profound effect on our services.
 Our own internal revisions will have to take account of any changes to external structures and responsibilities to ensure effective partnerships.
-Cabinet Member X Cllr Colin Hayfield, Cllr Bob Stevens Chief Executive Legal X David Carter
+Cabinet Member X Cllr Colin Havfield Cllr Bob Stevens

+Chief Executive Ш

+Legal X David Carter

-Finance Ш
+Finance

 Other Chief Officers X Report to COMT on 5 th September 2005

 District Councils

 Health Authority

 Police

 Other Bodies/Individuals

 FINAL DECISION

 SUGGESTED NEXT STEPS: Details to be specified

 Further consideration by this Committee

-To Council X
+To Council

 To Cabinet

 To an O & S Committee X Health O&S will need to receive reports as proposals develop.

 To an Area Committee

 Further Consultation

-Cabinet - 8 September 2005
+Council - 20 September 2005